 Dorothy's Lucky Dip

 Fill a paddling pool with water and scatter little piles of toys and treats in the bottom.
-Then scatter plastic goldfish (below, USA only) on top of all the goodies.
+Then scatter plastic goldfish (supplier 5 or 3) on top of all the goodies.
 Give the kids fishing nets have them take turns to see if they can fish out some goodies without catching Dorothy in their nets.
 Give each child 20 seconds to see what they can catch, but if they scoop up Dorothy they have to forfeit their goodies.

 Another variation of this is to fill a paddling pool with plastic goldfish and write a number on the bottom on each one.
 The kids fish one out, like a traditional lucky dip, and the number on the bottom of their goldfish corresponds to either a prize or a forfeit.